The French proverb "Bon à tout bon à rien"

 If we want to achieve greatness and excellence, we have to restrict our focus on a very limited amount of activities/topics.

-How to use
+How to use it

-That’s why this proverb is such a powerful reminder, saying more or less: “If you think you are good at everything, then you are certainly not mastering any of those things.
-But that’s ok, nobody does.
+That's why this proverb is such a powerful reminder, saying more or less: "If you think you are good at everything, then you are certainly not mastering any of those things.
+But that's ok, nobody does."

 Then, you can keep these words of wisdom in mind as a reminder to not spread yourself too thin.